andretun/CosmogenicRadionuclidesEvaluation/README.md

 # CosmogenicRadionuclidesEvaluation
-CosmogenicRadionuclidesEvaluation refers to the Master's Thesis in [this folder](/docs).
+CosmogenicRadionuclidesEvaluation refers to the Master's Thesis in this [folder](/docs).
 It consists of a Geant4-based model for the evaluation of cosmogenic radionuclide activities in extraterrestrial bodies.

 In the following sections, a brief technical descriptio of the model is presented.
 For more details, please refer to the thesis above mentioned.

+For Geant4 for tutorials, please follow the instructions in the [Geant4 Official Page](https://geant4.web.cern.ch/).
+For a complete and detailed step-by-step Geant4 installation, this [youtue video series](https://www.youtube.com/watch?v=Lxb4WZyKeCE&list=PLLybgCU6QCGWgzNYOV0SKen9vqg4KXeVL&ab_channel=PhysicsMatters) represents a valid option.

 ## Overview
 Cosmogenic radionuclides are the interaction (spallation, neutron capture, etc.) products of the hadronic component of cosmic rays impacting the interstellar matter.